The New EP “Things Above Ground”

 Vancouver-based indie folk-pop artist Stephanie Ratcliff is refreshingly authentic, rustic, and relatable.
 Her music sparks a nostalgia for a simpler time and provokes listeners to reminisce, reflect, and dream.
 Stephanie crafts poetry that comes to life while singing with a voice that bares human vulnerability, emotional transparency, and hope.
 This is art speaking to the darkness with beauty and light.

 Stephanie embarked on her musical story-telling journey at the age of 16, when she picked up her cousin’s acoustic guitar.
 Within moments of strumming her first three chords, she was hooked.
 She went out and bought her own guitar–a $50 classical guitar from a local pawn shop.
 Without even knowing the difference between classical and acoustic guitars, Stephanie began writing songs.
 Two years later, she was given her first acoustic guitar, an Ibanez PF10.
 First performing for her bedroom walls and her younger sister, she freely expressed her questions, fears, and joys through her music.
-Eventually, Stephanie’s music allowed her share her story on bigger stages for bigger audiences beyond the walls of her childhood home.
+Eventually, Stephanie’s music allowed her to share her story on bigger stages for bigger audiences beyond the walls of her childhood home.

 About Things Above Ground